zuplo/docs/docs/articles/local-development-preview.md

 :::tip

-This installs the alpha version of the Zuplo CLI, `zup`, locally in your current working directory.
+This installs the preview version of the Zuplo CLI, `zup`, locally in your current working directory.
 This prevents it from interfering from the production version of the Zuplo CLI, `zup`, that you may have installed globally on your machine.

 :::